Snackhole/PyFifth/README.md

 If you need to uninstall Python 3.10 or, on Linux, PyQT5, consult their documentation.

 ## Licensing
-All D&D 5E content referenced in PyFifth is licensed under the OGL Version 1.0a.
+All D&D 5E content referenced in PyFifth is licensed under the OGL Version 1.0a and [Wizards of the Coast's Fan Content Policy] (https://company.wizards.com/en/legal/fancontentpolicy).
 All other content is covered by the MIT license.